Air Conditioning and Furnace Blog

 3. Bubbling or Gurgling Noises

 Another problem that may cause a bubbling or gurgling sound is a leak in the refrigerant line.
-Depending on how old your air conditioner is, it is possible that this leak is a health hazard.
-If it gets low enough, your air conditioning will stop kicking on and it could eventually cause enough damage to require replacing the whole AC unit.
+Depending on how old your air conditioner is, it is possible that this refrigerant leak is a health hazard.
+If the refrigerant gets low enough, your air conditioning will stop kicking on and it could eventually cause enough damage to require replacing the whole AC unit.

 What should you do about it?

-If your air conditioner is making any noises you don’t like, watery or otherwise, Welter can help.
+If your air conditioner is making any noises you don’t like, watery or otherwise, Welter Heating can help keep your AC working and your indoor temperatures comfortable.
 Schedule an air conditioner repair appointment today.

 Subscribe to our mailing list